 After a recognized student group/organization receives notification of allegations and/or investigation, any student with any association with the identified group/organization shall not discuss the investigation or any related incidents with the intent of impeding the investigation.
 Any student with association with the identified group/organization is expected to comply with the request of the Office of Community Standards or Dean of Students office to attend an interview/meeting and any reasonable request for information.
-For more information regarding this duty to cooperate, please refer to University Policy No: III:18 which can be located at the following link: http://www.jsu.edu/busaffairs/polprocman/pdf/III\18.pdf
+For more information regarding this duty to cooperate, please refer to University Policy No: III:18 which can be located at the following link: Policy No.: III:18 Duty to Cooperate